Scientific Computation Platform for Geophysical Geodesy

 (3) Directly solve the Molodensky boundary value problem with the non-equipotential surface as the boundary surface.
 Which is not recommended by PAGravf4.5 due to the generally low accuracy of the solution.

-PAGravf4.5 suggests that the geodetic boundary value problem is mainly solved according to the Stokes boundary value theory, and the Molodensky boundary value theory is mainly employed for the reduction of gravity field data into the equipotential surface, and also for error analysis for processing of gravity field data on the non-equipotential surface.
+PAGravf4.5 suggests that the geodetic boundary value problem is mainly solved according to the Stokes boundary value theory, and the Molodensky boundary value theory is mainly employed for the reduction of gravity field data into the equipotential surface, and for error analysis for processing of gravity field data on the non-equipotential surface.

 ✋ Geopotential, geoid, and height datum

-(6) PAGravf4.5 recommends that the geoidal geopotential Wɢ or U₀ should replace the empirical appoint W₀ in the IERS numerical standard.
-The latter is calculated from the global geopotential model and satellite altimetry data according to the Gaussian geoid definition.
+(5) PAGravf4.5 recommends that the geoidal geopotential Wɢ or U₀ should replace the empirical appoint W₀ in the IERS numerical standard.
+The latter has no direct geodetic relationship with the geopotential of the gravimetric geoid.

 ✋ Relationship between the height system and gravity field